Questions and answers

 Reasons for a new museum

-• The Atelier 5 building is in urgent need of a comprehensive renovation.
-Everything from the building services to the HVAC system, illuminated ceiling and seismic retrofitting up to and including cultural heritage protection and deliveries no longer complies with modern-day standards.
-It is only thanks to emergency renovations carried out to the statics and HVAC system in 2019/2020 that the building can continue to be used until the end of the decade.
-The new replacement building will enable the Kunstmuseum to create visitor-friendly exhibition and depot rooms that satisfy modern-day standards and to open the museum up toward the city and the hillside on the Aare while also offering new art experiences.
-The renovated Stettler Building, the addition of the Hodlerstrasse 6 office building and the new replacement building will enable the Kunstmuseum to fulfil its mandate of protecting, caring for and sharing the first-rate cultural assets entrusted to it, allowing it to evolve in a sustainable and forward-looking way as a cultural beacon of Canton Bern.
+The replacement building will enable the Kunstmuseum to create visitor-friendly exhibition halls and depot rooms that satisfy modern-day standards, open the museum up toward the city and the slope of the Aare River, and also offer new art experiences.
+The renovated Stettler Building, the addition of the Hodlerstrasse 6 office building and the replacement building will enable the Kunstmuseum to fulfil its mandate of protecting, caring for and sharing the first-rate cultural assets entrusted to it, allowing it to evolve in a sustainable and forward-looking way as a cultural beacon of Canton Bern.

-• The Kunstmuseum Bern of the 21st century is not a temple for art; instead, it focuses on the needs of people: an inviting, open entrance to the building is just as important as spacious mediation rooms, attractive catering options and spaces for visitors to relax, meet and exchange ideas.
-The new building will enable Kunstmuseum Bern to meet international standards not only in terms of service quality and visitor friendliness, but also with respect to climate, safety and deliveries.
+• The Kunstmuseum Bern of the 21st century focuses on people’s needs: an inviting, open entrance to the building is just as important as attractive education rooms, barrier-free access, sufficient food service offerings and spaces for visitors to reflect, meet and exchange ideas.
+The renovation will enable Kunstmuseum Bern to meet international standards in terms of exhibition climate, security, protection of cultural assets, art delivery, service quality and visitor friendliness.

-• Thanks to its collections and exhibitions, Kunstmuseum Bern enjoys a great response from the public and media, and is recognised both nationally and internationally as a renowned address for studying and educating art dating from the Middle Ages to the present day.
-The museum welcomes 100,000 visitors a year.
+• Thanks to its collections and exhibitions, Kunstmuseum Bern is well received by the public and media, and is recognised both nationally and internationally as a renowned address for studying and teaching about art dating from the Middle Ages to the present day.
+The museum welcomes 100,000 visitors a year on average.
 What the Kunstmuseum lacks is a modern, sustainable infrastructure.
 More suitable exhibition rooms and state-of-the-art infrastructure will enable the museum to play more effectively to its strengths, better engage with the public and continue its successful international collaboration.

 Art experience and audience

-• Gentle transitions from the street to the building will make the renewed museum easily accessible.
-Going forward, the entrance clearly visible from the outside and the foyer will welcome visitors with an inviting gesture.
-The new, open and bright exhibition rooms will create the perfect conditions for a wonderful art experience.
-The art education centre will get new, spacious rooms for its diverse offering and direct access to the newly created Aare-side terrace.
+• Gentle transitions from the street to the building will make the renovated museum easily accessible.
+The entrance, clearly visible from the outside, and the foyer will welcome visitors with an inviting gesture.
+The new, open and bright exhibition rooms will create the conditions needed to provide a modern-day art experience.
+The art education centre will gain attractive rooms for its diverse offering and direct access to the newly created Aare terrace.
 Food services will now also be accessible outside exhibition hours.
-Non-commercial recreational areas and a modern events hall will transform the Kunstmuseum into an inclusive, public place where people can congregate and communicate.
+Non-commercial recreational areas and a modern events hall will transform Kunstmuseum Bern into an inclusive, public place where people can congregate and communicate.

 • The museum plans to address groups that are not currently accustomed to using the museum in a more targeted manner and get them involved in the programmes.
 Kunstmuseum Bern considers itself part of an inclusive society in which everyone is welcome.
 This requires interactive formats and opportunities to take part, and these will play an increasingly important role in art education activities.

 • Visiting a museum is a holistic experience.
-With that in mind, the plans include an attractive catering offering that is available even outside the museum’s hours of operation and for large-scale events.
+With that in mind, the plans include ample food services that are available even outside the museum’s hours of operation and for events not related to the museum’s operations.
+The winning “Eiger” project envisages a ground-level bistro in the Hodlerstrasse 6 building.
+It is located right next to the newly created museum square and can bring the square to life with outdoor seating.
 No actual restaurant is planned, however, since that is not one of a museum’s core tasks.
-This issue was explored in clarifications undertaken in the run-up to the architectural competition; they confirmed the fact that the food service offerings in the nearby city centre are already extremely good and comprehensive.
+This issue was explored in clarifications undertaken in the run-up to the competition; they confirmed the fact that the food service offerings in the nearby city centre are already extremely good and comprehensive.

 Sustainable museum

-• The museum’s planned renewal relies on energy-efficient, climate-friendly solutions – not only during renovation, reconstruction and construction of the new building but also during operation once the project has been completed.
+• The museum’s planned renovation relies on energy-efficient, climate-friendly solutions – not only during renovation, conversion and construction of the new building but also during operation once the project has been completed.
 A list of criteria, including all relevant sustainability aspects, has been incorporated into the competition programme.
 This is based on the SIA standard “Sustainable Architecture – Building Construction” and the detailed structure of the “Swiss Sustainable Building Standard” that builds on the SIA standard.
+Under the leadership of Brian Cody, Professor at the Institute of Buildings and Energy at Graz University of Technology, sustainability was a key suitability criterion throughout the competition process.
 The museum strives to embrace sustainability in every dimension, including environmental, economic and social aspects alike.
-The Kunstmuseum will use low-impact materials for the planned renewal and use them sparingly; it will optimise its operating and property costs over the course of the buildings’ life cycle, make a positive contribution to the region’s economy and promote cultural participation and inclusion among vastly different portions of the population.
+The Kunstmuseum will use low-impact materials for the planned renovation and use them sparingly; it will optimise its operating and property costs over the course of the buildings’ life cycle, make a positive contribution to the region’s economy and promote cultural participation and inclusion among vastly different portions of the population.

 • To optimise the use of resources, regional solutions are to be found wherever possible when transporting materials to the museum and when manufacturing products for the museum.
 Building systems and materials should be robust, easy maintenance and guarantee that they retain their value for a long time to come.
 Studies at the beginning of the competition process showed that there were no preferences regarding preservation or reconstruction with regard to sustainability over the entire life cycle.
 The solid construction will indeed consume more grey energy during construction, but will make it possible to save energy on climate control during operation.
 As such, sustainability has been incorporated as a key selection criterion throughout the entire competition process under the leadership of Prof. Brian Cody.